How to Fix Blue Lagoon Hair

 The Blue Lagoon

 Okay, so you’re at the Blue Lagoon & you figure ~ you’re only here once in a lifetime, right?!
-Why not get your hair wet?!
+Why not get your hair wet?
 I totally get it.
 That’s exactly how I felt.
 Coming straight from the airport at 6AM with a bunch of other tourists: I was groggy, tired, & ready to soak.
 And not only did I soak…I dunked my hair ALL IN that water, letting it soak for hours.

 So…What Happened to It?

 My hair turned into HORSE HAIR.
 It became stiff, brittle, impossible to brush (for WEEKS), tangled, coarse, & basically ~ a complete pain in the arse.
 My hair is naturally thick & wavy, but usually feels pretty soft.
-Not the case anymore: it felt like complete straw.
+Not the case anymore: it felt like straw.
 The mangiest horse you’ve ever seen??
 That was me.
 I wore my hair in a bun for the rest of my time in Iceland & never took it down.

 How to Fix Blue Lagoon Hair, Girl Who Travels the World